 Development of the property within the District and construction of homes and infrastructure is subject to obtaining various development and construction approvals and permits.
-As a condition to the sale of homes built on the Assessed Lots, homebuilders will be required to obtain building and any additional permits required for the construction completion of all such homes and certain other infrastructure.
+As a condition to the sale of homes built on the Assessed Lots, the Developer is required to obtain building and any additional permits required for the construction completion of all such homes and certain other infrastructure.

-Under the Land Development Agreement, D.R.
-Horton is responsible for the construction of all offsite infrastructure, neighborhood parks, and entry improvements.
-Some of the offsite infrastructure, neighborhood parks, and entry improvements will be constructed through a Joint Development Agreement (the "Joint Development Agreement") with Brookfield Homes.
-Brookfield Homes subsequently assigned to the Developer all of Brookfield Homes' right, title and interest to acquire and develop the real property within the boundaries of the District pursuant to the Brookfield Purchase Agreement and all of its rights and obligations under the Joint Development Agreement.
-Either the Developer or the homebuilders are responsible for subdivision improvements necessary to deliver fully finished single-family lots.
-Single family and multi-family residences will be constructed by the homebuilders.
+Under the Land Development Agreement, the Developer is responsible for the construction of all offsite infrastructure, neighborhood parks, and entry improvements.
+Some of the offsite infrastructure, neighborhood parks, and entry improvements will be constructed through a Joint Development Agreement with Brookfield (as defined herein).
+The Developer is responsible for subdivision improvements necessary to deliver fully finished single-family lots.
+Single family and multi-family residences will be constructed by either the Developer, its affiliate, or assignee.